alma957/n8n-nodes-xata/README.md

 ## Operations

 * Append a record to a table
+* Create a record by ID
-* Create or Update a record in a table (you need to specify an ID)
+* Create or Update a record in a table by ID
 * Delete a recoord from a table
 * List records from a table
 * Read a record from a table